jbenet/todo/README.md

 I may close requests I don't intend to fulfill.

+Please continue to use my email for communications and all private requests.

 **Product request**: I would love a p2p version of github issues on top of [ipfs](http://ipfs.io).

 ## - [File a new TODO](http://github.com/jbenet/todo/issues/new)
 ## - [List of TODOs](http://github.com/jbenet/todo/issues)